younghhk/MMS-external-scoring/README.md

 **Recommendation:**
 External datasets should provide metabolite columns named by **COMP ID** (preferred) or **CHEM ID**.

+**Note:**
+In some cases, the COMP ID or CHEM ID of a metabolite may have been updated in the Metabolon database over time.
+If you find that a metabolite in the MMS does not have a match in your dataset based on COMP ID, it is recommended to conduct a manual check of the CHEM IDs to ensure all possible matches are made.

 ---

 ## Requirements for the External Dataset